chrissxYT/i3buntu/README.md

 A guide on how to construct a installation media (CD, DVD or USB key) can be found in the above link for Ubuntu Minimal.
 During the installation select the English language and German keyboard layout, uncheck the options for additional software.
+As of November 2020 I cannot recommend using ZFS as it just makes our lifes harder in many ways at the moment.
 After the new installation is booted, open a Terminal and optionally put your config at `~/.i3brc`, like this:
 ```sh
 wget -O ~/.i3brc https://i3b.chrissx.de/i3brcs/x220.i3brc
 ```